-When considering to apply to the ERC, PIs must be aware of the restrictions that may apply to them based on the outcome of previous submissions or – should their current application be rejected – on future submissions.
+When considering to apply to the ERC, PIs must both be aware of the restrictions that may apply to them based on the outcome of previous submissions or – should their current application be rejected – on future submissions.
 Such penalties are essentially ‘blocking periods’ in which a PI cannot re-apply to the ERC.
-These blocking periods typically consist of 1 or 2 consecutive deadlines of the relevant ERC call, and are put in place to allow unsuccessful PIs the necessary time to develop a stronger proposal and/or strengthen their track records.
+These blocking periods typically consist of 1 or 2 consecutive deadlines of the relevant ERC call.
+Such restrictions are put in place to deter applicants from submitting non-competitive proposals and overburdening the evaluation system, but also to allow unsuccessful PIs the necessary time to develop a stronger proposal and/or strengthen their track records.
 In this article, we’ll thoroughly discuss how the ERC Blocking Mechanism works.
 Keep in mind – this article does not discuss rejection on the grounds of a breach of research integrity, which are typically more severe.

 How does the ERC blocking mechanism work?

-To illustrate the blocking mechanism, let’s look into restrictions that will apply for PIs who currently have an active ERC grant or those that have applied to the ERC 2017 and/or 2018 StG/CoG/AdG calls and were rejected.
-Researchers who did not apply to these calls in 2017/2018 and do not have an active ERC grant, may apply to the ERC 2019/2020 calls with no restrictions (considering all other eligibility criteria).
+To illustrate the blocking mechanism, let’s look into restrictions that will apply for PIs who currently have an active ERC grant or those that have applied to the ERC 2018 and/or 2019 StG/CoG/AdG/SyG calls and were rejected.
+Researchers who did not apply to these calls in 2018 or 2019 and do not have an active ERC grant, may apply to the ERC 2020 calls with no restrictions (considering all other eligibility criteria).
+Accordingly, if applicants applied to one of the 2020 calls, their eligibility to apply to the 2021 calls will likely be affected by the outcome of the evaluation.

 Researchers with an active ERC grant are restricted because a researcher may participate as PI in only one ERC project at a time.
 The “2 years or less” rule (counted with reference to the call deadline to which they want to apply) allows for enough time for the current grant to end before the potential new grant can begin.